hypothete/shiny-machine/README.md

 (flowchart)

-I showed the shiny machine to a few friends, and they pointed out that I was not leveraging techniques like Sweet Scent pre-gen 7 and the item Honey to initiate wild encounters.
+I showed the Shiny Machine to a few friends, and they pointed out that I was not leveraging techniques like Sweet Scent pre-gen 7 and the item Honey to initiate wild encounters.
 I redesigned the hardware so that the machine could access the player inventory, and built out honey mode.
 Currently for this mode to work the Bag menu item needs to be in the upper right of the inital menu screen, and honey should be placed at the top of the Items section.
-Adding honey mode drastically expanded the number of species that the shiny machine could hunt.
+Adding honey mode drastically expanded the number of species that the Shiny Machine could hunt.

 ## Window controls